-- cover commenced (including cover reinstated under Life Cover Buy Back or the Life Cover Purchase Option). - of an increase in the amount insured, not including indexation increases (the amount we will not pay is the increased part of the amount insured). - we agree to reinstate a previously cancelled cover. - cover was bought back under Life Cover Buy Back or purchased under Life Cover Purchase Option.
-The exclusion applies only to the amount of Life Cover bought or purchased.
+- the cover commenced - of an increase in the amount insured, not including indexation increases (the amount we will not pay is the increased part of the amount insured) - we agree to reinstate a previously cancelled cover - cover was bought back under Life Cover Buy Back or purchased under Life Cover Purchase Option.
+The exclusion applies only to the amount of Life Cover bought back or purchased.